brainlife/brainlife.github.io/_pages/team.md

             <span class="title">Software Engineer</span>
         </td>
         <td width="60%">
-            Steven was by far the most gifted highschool gradudate that we had a privledge to work with.
-After joining our lab through Jetstream REU program, Steven contributed to the development of brainlife.io platform in the spring and summer of 2018.
-He helped us with our CLI tools, and implement various functionalities within the web UI.
-His inteligence and self-proclaimed "geeky"-ness is grealy missed to this day.
+            Steven holds a B.A. in Computer Science from Indiana University.
+He joined the brainlife.io as a high school student and contributed to the development of brainlife.io platform functionality.
+Steve refers to himself as a "geek."
         </td>
     </tr>
     <tr>